The Changing Face Of Responsible Gambling

 But with such an immature and unregulated industry with lots of money and revenues involved, problems came too.
-Who were there watching and making sure casinos were being fair and not “bent”?
-Who were making sure that the games had fair RNG software? (random number generator) and who could you call if a casino wasn’t paying you out your winnings?
-It wasn’t ghost busters.
+Who watched and made sure casinos were being fair and not “bent”?
+Who was making sure that the games had fair RNG software? (random number generator) and who could you call if a casino wasn’t paying you out your winnings?
+It wasn’t ghostbusters.
 It wasn’t anyone at that time.
-Because when a market is so new, in its infancy, it hasn’t had the time to mature to ensure that everything is in place, as problems and issues were there ar the very beginning.
+Because when a market is so new, in its infancy, it hasn’t had the time to mature to ensure that everything is in place, as problems and issues were there at the very beginning.

-This meant that there were many ‘cowboy casinos’ operating with unethical business practices because no one was overseeing them.
-Another rather important point and one we’re going to be concentrating on this page, is how were gaming companies ensuring responsible gambling?
-In truth, at the start of online gambling, no one gave 2 hoots when you uttered “responsible gambling” though, thankfully 2 decades later in a slightly more matured industry, responsible gambling is at the forefront to help protect players, underage persons and those at risk of problem gambling.
+This meant that many ‘cowboy casinos’ were operating with unethical business practices because no one was overseeing them.
+Another important point we’re going to be concentrating on this page is how gaming companies were ensuring responsible gambling?
+In truth, at the start of online gambling, no one gave two hoots when you uttered “responsible gambling” though.
+Still, thankfully two decades later, in a slightly more matured industry, responsible gambling is at the forefront to help protect players, underage persons and those at risk of problem gambling.

 Combatting Gambling Addiction

 With many new measures now in force, there’s now a focus on helping those or preventing those with problem gambling:

 - Self-Exclusion: It’s much easier to self-exclude from one operator and all (in the United Kingdom) thanks to the Gamstop self-exclusion scheme.

 - No Gambling on Credit: As mentioned above, you can no longer bet with money on credit.
 No credit cards are accepted, and you cannot fund your e-wallets with your credit card to gamble online.